derekfrye/sql-middleware/docs.md

 # SQL Middleware - A unified interface for SQL databases

-This crate provides a middleware layer for SQL database access, currently supporting SQLite, PostgreSQL, and SQL Server backends.
+This crate provides a middleware layer for SQL database access, currently supporting `SQLite`, `PostgreSQL`, and SQL Server backends.
 The main goal is to provide a unified, async-compatible API that works across different database systems.

 ## Features

 - Asynchronous database access with deadpool connection pooling
-- Support for SQLite, PostgreSQL, and SQL Server backends
+- Support for `SQLite`, `PostgreSQL`, and SQL Server backends
 - Unified parameter conversion system
 - Consistent result handling across database engines
 - Transaction support